STY1001/Unowhy-Tools/README.md

 - Delete "OEM" folder
 - Delete "ENT" folder
 - View system info
-- Set your Azure AD account as a local admin
+- Set your account (your AzureAD account too) as a local admin

 More features come soon